 Kristian Arntz studied mechanical engineering and materials technology at the Technical University RWTH Aachen majoring in production technology.
 In his PhD thesis he developed a process model for “Multi axis hard milling of tempered high speed steel”.
 He worked as scientist in the Process Technology Department at the Fraunhofer IPT from 2003 to 2009, concentrating on HSC-, micro- and hard milling technology for tool and die making.
 In 2005 he became head of the business unit “tool and die making” offering research and consulting for companies in that area which today is one of the most recognized institutions for mold and die making research in Europe.
 Since April 2009, Mr. Arntz has been chief engineer of the department “laser machining” at the Fraunhofer IPT which develops and qualifies efficient manufacturing processes to use laser beam technologies in industrial value chains.

-Since 2015 Dr. Arntz is Managing Director oft the ACAM Aachen Center for Additive Manufacturing GmbH.
+Since 2015 Dr. Arntz is Managing Director of ACAM Aachen Center for Additive Manufacturing GmbH.
 ACAM offers Research and Development, Services and further education all around Additive Manufacturing in an industrial partner network.

 Max Steiner has studied engineering since 2009 at the RWTH and obtained in 2015 his master’s degree.
 During his studies Mr. Steiner was involved in several projects at the Jouhsen-Bündgens Maschinenbau GmbH and worked there on topics in the area of tool making, assembly and maintenance.
 Since 2015 Mr. Steiner is employed at the Fraunhofer Institute for Lasertechnology ILT in the area of Laser Metal Deposition.